0xSero/partisia-docs/docs/operator.md

 - [Docker](https://docs.docker.com/engine/install/) (Note that the version in your repository may be too old)
 - Linux (In this tutorial Ubuntu 20.04.3 was used)
+- A text editor (In this tutorial nano 4.3 was used)

 ## Start your node